 How do I interpret Rinne’s test?

-In a normal ear, air conduction is greater than bone conduction.
-Air transmits sound to the cochlea more efficiently than bone.
-A patient who hears the tuning fork loudest when it is placed 1cm from the external auditory meatus has a positive Rinne’s test and a person who hears loudest when placed over the mastoid process has a negative Rinne’s test.
+In a normal ear, air conduction is greater than bone conduction, that is to say sound is more efficiently transmitted to the cochlea via air than via bone.
+So, a patient who hears the tuning fork loudest when it is placed 1cm from the external auditory meatus has a positive Rinne’s test and a person who hears loudest when placed over the mastoid process has a negative Rinne’s test.
 The challenge in making these interpretations is in the case of a false positive Rinne’s test where there is unilateral sensorineural hearing loss.
 This is where Weber’s test is most useful in providing further clues.